The first 50 years: 1958-2008

 W H Smith as the sole surviving occupant of the original first phase Town Square.

-note: (1) The list includes entries for shops that have closed or relocated since August 2008
+includes entries for shops that have closed or relocated since August 2008 that had traded at some point during the

 Market Square on 16th August, 1958.